-Xena raised up to capture Gabrielle's rosy lips with a powerful kiss that spoke of the vehemence their relationship always incurred.
-The little Amazon wanted Xena in the most profound form of love possible.
-Shoving everything she had discovered earlier, Gabrielle begun sliding the straps to Xena's battle dress off her shoulders while their tongues persisted engaging in what lovers been doing since the Titan, Cronus gave his name to time.
+She raised up to capture Gabrielle's rosy lips with a powerful kiss that spoke of the vehemence their relationship always incurred, coaxing the little Amazon into wanting Xena in the most profound form of love possible.
+Shoving everything she had discovered earlier, Gabrielle begun sliding the straps to Xena's battledress off her shoulders, while their tongues persisted engaging in what lovers had been doing since the Titan, Cronus, gave his name to time.

 Xena halted the intimate moment.
 "No, Gabrielle."

-"Why?" she inquired, sucking the dark warrior's neck as she spoke.
-"You need me exactly like I need you.
-We are forever connected.
+"Why?"
+She inquired, sucking the dark warrior's neck, as she spoke, "You need me exactly like I need you.
+We're forever connected and I hate it when we aren't on the same path.
 Now make love to me.
-I want to link with you, so that we won't become desultory from each other.
-I hate it when we aren't on the same path."
+I want to link with you, so we won't become desultory from each other."

-Next, Xena tugged on the bard's arms, causing her to stand and brought her to the middle of the cabin where the Sacred katana laid.
-Xena kneeled and Gabrielle did too, all the while preferring that the damned sword hadn't appeared in hers and Xena's lives.
-She couldn't stand for what it represented.
+She tugged on the bard's arms, causing Gabrielle to stand, bringing her to the middle of the cabin where the Sacred katana lied, and they both kneeled in front of it.
+The petite blonde couldn't stand for what the Japian blade represented, preferring that the damned sword hadn't appeared in their lives.

-Gabrielle did so and watched Xena bring them up below her jaw line.
+Gabrielle did and watched Xena bring them up below her jaw line.

 "Xena."
 Gabrielle got the concept of what she was doing.
 "You don't have to do this.
 I understand why you would never teach me the pinch."

-Xena knew that Gabrielle was referring to Akemi.
-Still, it didn't alter her stance.
+The Warrior Princess knew Gabrielle was referring to Akemi, but it didn't alter her stance.
 "No. No, today more than ever...
 I want you to know what I know.
 Please."

-There the word, uncommonly utilized in Xena's vocabulary, was uttered again and Gabrielle caved in to her lover's will.
-Concentrating on Xena's direction and feeling the pressure on the Warrior Princess' neck, Gabrielle felt when the pinch was applied.
+The word, uncommonly utilized in Xena's vocabulary, was uttered again, and Gabrielle caved in to her lover's will.
+Concentrating on Xena's direction and feeling the pulse on her neck, Gabrielle felt when the pinch was applied.

 "Gabrielle."
-Xena wheezed.
+Xena wheezed, feeling the pressure build inside her brain.
 "If I only had thirty seconds to live...
 This is how I'd want to live them...
 Looking into your eyes..."

 Seeing the blood trickle from Xena's nose, Gabrielle couldn't take the sight of watching the person she cherished suffer.
 "Stop this.
 Stop it!"